60 Years of Denison Lacrosse (Part 2: 1983-2013)

 Denison Lacrosse Alumni

-When Vita's shot hit the back of the net, a modest cheer rose from the crowd in Haverford, Pa.
+When Vita's shot hit the back of the net, a loud cheer rose from the crowd in Haverford, Pa.
 The source: a throng of dedicated Denison lacrosse alumni who made the trip to watch the program they still feel connected to.

 "We had probably 20 different alumni back from classes dating back from the early 80's to this year," said Smith.
 "We like to keep the alumni as involved as possible and it's a big part of who we are."